argilla-io/argilla/docs/_source/practical_guides/annotation_workflows/semantic_search.md

 )
 ```

-### co:here `Co.Embed`
+### Cohere `Co.Embed`

-[Co:here Co.Embed](https://docs.cohere.ai/reference/embed) is an API endpoint by Cohere that takes a piece of text and turns it into a vector embedding.
+[Cohere Co.Embed](https://docs.cohere.ai/reference/embed) is an API endpoint by Cohere that takes a piece of text and turns it into a vector embedding.

 ```{warning}